This essay is part of the Great Lakes Review’s Narrative Map project.

 As we first crunched across the empty mussel shells, I was only mildly irritated at being hard-pressed in places to examine the cuesta that centuries of wave action might have exposed.
 But driving away from Seul Choix Point I can’t stop thinking of the oldest rocks on the shoreline being submerged below the remains of a recent invasive species.
 I usually enjoy the sense of traveling back in time my encounters with the Escarpment give, feeling as if I’ve transported myself back into the Silurian period 400 million years ago.
 Yet now I can’t escape the memory of walking on mussel shells.
 It keeps me anchored firmly in the present far longer than I’d like.

 Robert Root lives in Wisconsin and teaches in the MFA Program in Creative Writing at Ashland University in Ohio.
 He is the editor of “Landscapes With Figures: The Nonfiction of Place” and the author of “Postscripts: Retrospections on Time and Place,” “Recovering Ruth: A Biographer’s Tale,” and the forthcoming “Walking Home Ground: In the Footsteps of Muir, Leopold, and Derleth.”
 He claims he is writing a book about the Niagara Escarpment.
-His website is www.rootwriting.com.
+Visit his website.